wood5

 By applying a finish, the wood slice art can be preserved for a longer period of time while also making it more resistant to scratches, dents, and other types of wear and tear.
 Wood burned marks and designs on the wood, especially shallow burns; such as shading, naturally fade with age and exposure to air, and particularly sunlight!

 The finish can also bring out the unique grain patterns and color of the wood slice art, adding to its aesthetic appeal.
-It can also darken the wood considerably, sometimes even making wood burned designs non visible so make sure you test it on the back of the wood slice before committing to the whole piece.
+It can also darken the wood considerably, sometimes even making wood burned designs non visible (especially light shading) so make sure you test it on the back of the wood slice before committing to the whole piece.

 When choosing the right finish for your project, there are a few things you should consider.